JimLynchCodes/Plug-N-Play-Twitter-Engager/README.md

 <br/>

 ## Based On Twit
-This project leverages the nice twit library for executing the interactions.
+Shoutout to the nice library [twit](https://github.com/ttezel/twit) This project leverages the for executing the Twitter interactions.

 <br/>